 These scary Great Adventure Fright Fest shows and activities happen after 6 pm, when Six Flags Great Adventure Fright Fest gets scarier.
 They are free and included with your Six Flags Great Adventure Fright Fest ticket.

 - The Awakening ~ After 6 pm, the area near the Batman and Dark Night rides becomes the Demon District.
 With graveyard decor and the sun going down, Dr. Fright comes alive and awakens his zombies to unleash Fright by Night.
 It’s a Halloween parade complete with zombies, ghosts, ghouls, and more.
 The parade starts at Great Adventure’s fountain and makes its way down to the arena.
 The parades characters differ by their level of scariness.
 Security does serve as a buffer between guests and Fright Fest actors; most characters will not approach park guests.
+Some will though.

 Six Flags Great Adventure Fright Fest Fright by Night Scary Rides